 5) Build quality and frame width

 Last, and perhaps most importantly, make sure you get an inversion table that has a solid, wide frame.
-There’s a couple of hidden things here that are worth keeping an eye on too:
+There are a couple of hidden things here that are worth keeping an eye on too:

 - How heavy is the table?
 We’ve seen a few inversion machines that were sturdy, but you wouldn’t want to move them around on your own too often!